 Head Lice Policy: Parents must inform the school office if their child has head lice so that families can be alerted to possible exposure and the need to inspect their children’s hair.
 Students can attend school as long as they do not have any nits or live lice present.
 Please refer to the following Parents' Guide to Head Lice for head lice treatment, prevention and general information.

-Communicable Diseases: Parents must inform the school office if their child has a communicable illness, such as strep throat, pink eye, flu, chicken pox, etc. so that families can be informed of possible exposure, and the school can take any necessary precaution to prevent any further transmission.
+Communicable Diseases: Parents must inform the school office if their child has a communicable illness, such as strep throat, pink eye, flu, chicken pox, etc. so that families can be informed of possible exposure, and the school can take any necessary precautions to prevent any further transmission.
 Detailed information about Communicable Diseases can be found here.

 Crutches, Casts & Wheelchairs: Schools will attempt to accommodate all necessary student supports as long as there is a doctor's note verifying their need, and parents supply all needed medical assistive devices.
 Please note that for safety reasons, students who require crutches cannot be on the play yards, blacktops, or fields during recess.
 Students will be provided with a quiet space before school and during recess to avoid additional injury.